yoctoproject/poky/documentation/ref-manual/resources.rst

 -  :yocto_wiki:`FAQ </FAQ>`: A list of commonly asked questions and their answers.

+-  :yocto_docs:`Release Information </migration-guides/>`:
--  Release Notes: Features, updates and known issues for the current release of the Yocto Project.
-To access the Release Notes, go to the :yocto_home:`Downloads </software-overview/downloads>` page on the Yocto Project website and click on the "RELEASE INFORMATION" link for the appropriate release.
+   Migration guides, release notes, new features, updates and known issues for the current and past releases of the Yocto Project.

 -  :yocto_bugs:`Bugzilla <>`: The bug tracking application
    the Yocto Project uses.
 If you find problems with the Yocto Project,